-We have already formed excellent relationships with the University of Auckland (Clinical Trials Research Unit, Department of Psychology, School of Population Health, Department of Medicine [Neurology] and Motor Control Laboratory), the Medical Research Institute of New Zealand, the University of Waikato and the New Zealand Rehabilitation Association.
+We have already formed excellent relationships with the University of Auckland (Clinical Trials Research Unit, Department of Psychology, School of Population Health, Department of Medicine [Neurology] and Motor Control Laboratory), the Medical Research Institute of New Zealand, the Universities of Waikato and Otago, and the New Zealand Rehabilitation Association.

 Effective working relationships have also been established with:

 - Waitemata, Waikato, Auckland and Counties Manukau District Health Boards